 The National Transportation Safety Board (NTSB) often established more than one cause or factor to an aviation accident using three broad categories: personnel, environment, and aircraft related.
 Personnel related classification included pilot and other personnel such as: maintenance personnel, air traffic controller, and management personnel.
 Environmental related categories included those causes related to weather, airport facilities, air traffic facilities, time of the accident (day or at night), and terrain conditions.
 Then in the category of aircraft related cause or factors, failures of aircraft system and equipment, engines, and structure or performance of the aircraft were all belonging to this category.
 Broad causes and/or factors for airplane of transport category occurrences over the last ten years were shown in Figure 22.
-In total, these 33 occurrences were all closed.
+In total, these 35 occurrences were all investigated and closed.

-Within each occurrence, there was at least one cause that explained why the occurrence had happened, and some might have two or even more causes and factors.
-As shown in Figure 22, personnel were cited as causes/factors in 69.7 percents (51.5 percent were pilot related, 18.2 percent were other personnel such as maintenance personnel and air traffic controller related), followed by 33.3 percents of environment-related causes/factors and by 27.3 percent of aircraft-related causes/factors as indicated in the figure
+According to the cause/factor classifications of the investigation reports, there was at least one cause that explained why the occurrence had happened within each occurrence, and some might have two or even more causes and factors.
+As shown in Figure 22, personnel were cited as causes/factors in 54.5 percents (42.4 percent were pilot related, 12.1 percent were other personnel such as maintenance personnel and air traffic controller related), followed by 30.3 percents of environment-related causes/factors and by 21.3 percent of aircraft-related causes/factors as indicated in the figure

-Figure 22: Broad causes/factors for airplane of transport category, 2002-2011.
+Figure 22: Broad causes/factors for airplane of transport category, 2003-2012.